 We assess all annual reports to see if HRECs have met the requirements of the National Statement and we notify all organisations and HRECs of the outcome.

 The data from these annual reports is summarised in an activity report and provided to the Australian Health Ethics Committee.
-The activity reports from previous reporting periods are available below:
+The activity reports from the last two reporting periods are available from the following:

 Applying for ethics review